SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

 - What is the Algorithm for connecting to github accounts ?
 - Command to generate a Key-Pair ? "ssh-keygen -f saikiran"
 - We can add multiple github accounts in config file.
-- You can keep your private key in any location but make sure to give correct location of your private key in config file.
+- You can keep your private key in any location but make sure to give correct location of your Private key in config file.
 - Here the location of private key is created in /c/Users/saikiran and i have given ~ / saikiran.pem, how come the location is same ? because when you enter command "pwd" it will show your current directory when you are in "~" location.
 - Which one should we prefer while cloning the repo HTTPS (or) SSH ?
 - HTTPS is for Username & Password, while SSH is used for Private key based authentication.
 But prefer HTTPS while cloning any repository from github.
 - Github is nothing but just a folder in internet with tracking capabilities.
 - What is Shibang in Shellscript (or) Bashscript ? #!/bin/bash
 - If you want git in Visual Studio only, then go to view ---> Terminal ---> Select gitbash.
-- If you enter wrong URL while pushing to the github, then we can set using the below command "git remote set-url origin <url_of_the_repository>"
+- If you enter wrong URL while pushing to github "git remote set-url origin <url_of_the_repository>"
 - If git is not configured in the github account yet, still developers can start writing their code in VS until git is ready and later they can push it to the git.
-- A normal folder will become git, when you initialize by using command "git init"
+- A normal folder will become git, when you initialize "git init"
 - How do you capture the output of any linux command into a variable ? using command substitution like this DATE=$(date) ; ID=$(id -u) etc.
-- What is the use of arguments in the shellscript ? $1,$2,$3...$N,$@,$#
+- What is the use of arguments in the shellscript ? $1, $2, $3... $N, $@, $#
 - While connecting to external systems like DB, how to hide password while entering in terminal ?
-- Is really data-types are important in shellscript ?
+- Is really Data-types are important in shellscript ?
 NO!
-- What are arrays in shellscript ?
+- What is arrays in shellscript ?
 Array index will start from 0,1,2,3....
 We have notation for "ALL" that is "@" and how many args are passed is "#"
-- Write a shellscript of array, using FRUITS example ?
+- Write a shellscript of array using FRUITS example ?

 ### Session-13
-- Write a shellscript using condition for if given number is greater than 100 (or) given number is lessthan 100.
+- Write a shellscript using condition, if given number is greater than 100, given number is lessthan 100.
-- Install mysql, git, postfix, net-tools first using conditions then functions & store logs in tmp.
+- Install mysql, git, postfix, net-tools first using conditions, functions & store logs in tmp.
 - Write a loop script to print numbers from 1 to 1000 ?
 - Write a shellscript to install multiple packages using loops ?
-- What is root user and exit status ? id, (id -u), $?
+- What is root user and exit status ? id=0, (id -u), $?
-- What is function in shellscript ? we generally keep our functions under variables.
+- What is function in shellscript ?
+We generally keep our functions under variables.
 - There will be NO logs in "less /var/log/messages" we need to store that logs, otherwise we cannot troubleshoot, make sure you should not log in the current folder of server come outside and then do.
-- What is the purpose of redirection ? nothing but storing the output in our required folder.
+- What is the purpose of redirection ?
+Nothing but storing the output in our required folder.
 - How to redirect the output ? "yum install nginx -y > output.text" you can keep any name in place of output like saikiran.text etc.
-- What are special variables in shellscript and they should be in double qotes ? and how do you use the colour coding in shellscript ?
+- What are special variables in shellscript and they should be in double qotes and how do you use the colour coding in shellscript ?
-- You should not do any changes (or) adding new files in server terminal, come one step back like after going to home folder (cd) like ~ ---> Here you can store the logs for practicing as siva showed in the terminal, here in terminal, if you get any errors (or) not working properly you can delete that folder and clone again from the github (NO problem)
+- You should not do any changes (or) adding new files in server terminal, come one step back like after going to home folder (cd) like ~ ---> Here you can store the logs for practicing as siva showed in the terminal, here in terminal, if you get any errors (or) not working properly you can delete that folder and clone again from the github (NO problem).
 - Sudo dnf remove <package_name> -y (or) sudo yum remove <package_name> -y
-- How do you handle the errors in shellscript ? using a special variable called exit-status "$?"
+- How do you handle the errors in shellscript ?
+Using a special variable called exit-status "$?"
 - What is the disadvantage in shellscript ?
-Even if shellscript faces error, it wont stop, it will continue to run the script.
-It is our responsibility to check the errors by writing conditions and exit-status.
+Even if shellscript faces any error, it wont stop, it will continue to run the script.
+It is our responsibility to check the errors by writing conditions & exit-status.

 ### Session-14
 - Write a shellscript to install multiple packages using loop, like giving args outside the script ?
 - Configure the Roboshop project using shellscript ?
 - What is SED in shellscript ?
-If i want permanent change (sed -i) and temperory change (sed -e) ?
+If i want permanent change (sed -i) & temperory change (sed -e) ?
-- Where this SED is used in shellscript ? it’s used to search, find, replace, insert, or delete text in a file without opening the file in a text editor.
+- Where this SED is used in shellscript ?
+It is used to search, find, replace, insert or delete text in a file without opening the file in a text editor.
 - How to check logs in shellscript ? "sudo less /var/log/messages"
 - Command to check for remote connections ? "netstat -lntp"
-- Shellscript is like keeping all individual Linux commands in one file, instead of running one by one commands, which was done while configuring the project manually.
+- Shellscript is like keeping all individual linux commands in one file, instead of running one by one commands, which was done while configuring the project manually.
 - yum list installed git (or) yum list installed | grep <package_name>
 - Can we set $?
 (Exit status) to automatically exit in shellscript ? "set -e" but it wont work.
 - Instead of giving &>> $LOGFILE everywhere, we can give "exec &>$LOGFILE" under logfile name.
 - What is the use of logs ?
 In shell scripting, logs are used to record what the script did, when it did it, and whether it succeeded or failed.
 They act like a black box recorder for your script — if something goes wrong, you can look back and see why.
 - To see full log file ---> sudo cat /var/log/messages
 - To see page by page ---> sudo less /var/log/syslog
 - To follow logs in real time (or) to see running logs ---> tail -f /var/log/messages

 ### Session-15
-- How do we set to exit automatically when shellscript faces errors ?
+- How do we set to exit automatically when shellscript faces any errors ?
 Does really "set -e" useful in exiting the shellscript when it faces error ?
 NO! why ?
 - How do you store logs in shellscript ?
 Instead of giving &>> $LOGFILE everywhere, we can give like below "exec &>$LOGFILE" under logfile name.
 See in redis.sh
 - Where to check the logs wether the remote connections are successfully connected (or) not ?
 - Command to check logs ---> "sudo less /var/log/messages"
 - unzip -o /tmp/web.zip ---> Here "o" is to overwrite, if you run the script multiple times.